Kiuwan logo

 What Is SCA?

-SCA is a code analysis tool that inspects source code, package managers, container images, binary files, and lists them in an inventory that’s compared with databases that hold information about common and known vulnerabilities, such as the U.S. National Vulnerability Database (NVD).
+SCA is a code analysis tool that inspects source code, package managers, container images, and binary files and lists them in an inventory that’s compared with databases that hold information about common and known vulnerabilities, such as the U.S. National Vulnerability Database (NVD).
 The comparison enables cybersecurity teams to spot critical legal and security vulnerabilities and fix them.

 Some SCA tools can also compare their inventory of known vulnerabilities to discover licenses connected with the open-source code.
-Cutting edge SCAs may also be able to:
+Cutting-edge SCAs may also be able to:

-• Analyze overall code quality (i.e., history of contributions and version control)
+• Analyze overall code quality (i.e., history of contributions and version control).

-• Provide ongoing alerts and monitoring for vulnerabilities reported after an organization deploys an application
+• Provide ongoing alerts and monitoring for vulnerabilities reported after an organization deploys an application.

-• Detect and map known OSS vulnerabilities that can’t be found through other tools
+• Detect and map known OSS vulnerabilities that can’t be found through other tools.

-• Map legal compliance risks associated with OSS dependencies by identifying the licenses in open-source packages
+• Map legal compliance risks associated with OSS dependencies by identifying the licenses in open-source packages.

-• Monitor new vulnerabilities
+• Monitor new vulnerabilities.

-How To Use SAST and SCA To Mitigate Vulnerabilities
+How to Use SAST and SCA to Mitigate Vulnerabilities

 Using SAST and SCA to mitigate vulnerabilities is not as easy as it seems.
 This is because using SAST and SCA involves much more than just pressing buttons on a screen.
 Successfully implementing SAST and SCA requires IT and cybersecurity teams to establish and follow a security program across the organization, an endeavor that can be challenging.